Subject Lead - Miss Heidi Philby

 Mathematics through play is an important time, which we endeavour to supply time for during the school day.
 Playing with dice and dominoes allows young children to develop their recognition of simple patterns.
 Working out how many more bricks you need to build an equal tower is an early form of algebra!

-In order to develop children’s fluency, we also provide children with accounts to access at home for TTRockstars, Mathletics, White Rose 1 minute maths and Bootcamp (for Year 6).
+In order to develop children’s fluency, we also provide children with accounts to access at home for TTRockstars, Freckle and White Rose 1 minute maths.

 Times Table Rock Stars